griffithlab/rnaseq_tutorial_wiki/Indexing.md

 #INDEXING
-###Create a bowtie index of the genome and write it to a 'bwt' sub-directory
+###Create a bowtie index

-Create a bowtie index for chr22 and the ERCC spike-in only:
+Create a bowtie index for chr22 and the ERCC spike-in sequences and write it to a 'bwt' sub-directory:

 	cd $RNA_HOME/refs/hg19/
 	mkdir -p bwt/chr22_ERCC92